 Achieving nutrient-sufficiency is achieved by making these nutrient-dense powerhouse foods the basis of every meal.
 This means that every meal would be centered around organ meats, shellfish, brightly pigmented fruit, sea vegetables, fatty fish, cruciferous vegetables, leafy greens, mushrooms, fermented veggies, fresh herbs, and fibrous roots.
 Other fruit, vegetables, whitefish, grass-fed and pasture-raised meats, and healthy fats like extra virgin olive oil round out the diet.
 Eating 8 or more servings of vegetables per day, seafood most days, and organ meat 3 to 5 times per week is important for nutrient sufficiency.
 This forms the basis of the Autoimmune Protocol.

-In this 6-week, video-based, intensive and interactive online course, I teach the scientific foundation for the diet and lifestyle tenets of the Autoimmune Protocol (AIP), plus providing tons of tips and strategies for implementation, refinement and troubleshooting!
+In this 6-week, video-based, intensive and interactive online course, I teach the scientific foundation for the diet and lifestyle tenets of the Autoimmune Protocol, plus provide tons of tips and strategies for implementation, refinement and troubleshooting!
 It’s also my opportunity to provide individualized guidance and support, and I connect with every single student within a private Facebook group for the course and answer every single question posed during the session.